FranciscaOrtizRuiz/ageism_tweets/README.md

 - Louise Mitchell, [University of Salford](https://louisemitchellsalford.wordpress.com).

 Acknowledges:
-This research project is titled "Ageism in the era of Covid-19: exploring stereotypes in the press and/or social media", and has been funded by MICRA Seedcorn funding call 2021.
+This research project is titled "Ageism in the era of Covid-19: exploring stereotypes in the press and/or social media", and has been funded by **MICRA Seedcorn funding call 2021**.
 Founded awarded to the researchers Francisca Ortiz and Louise Mitchell by January 2021.